Trucisabella/csci3172_lab5/labs/lab2/README.md

 * Inspiration
 * etc

-Data using to create inventory objects is from Musique Depot <musiquedepot.ca> and Long & McQuade <long-mcquade.com>
+* Data using to create inventory objects is from Musique Depot <https://musiquedepot.ca> and Long & McQuade <https://long-mcquade.com>